hyperledger-archives/sawtooth-core/docs/source/rest_api/error_codes.rst

      - Submitted Batches Invalid
      - The submitted BatchList failed initial validation by the validator.
 It may have a bad signature, or be poorly formed.
+   * - 31
+     - Unable to Accept Batches
+     - The validator cannot currently accept more batches, due to a full queue.
+       Please submit your request again.
    * - 34
      - No Batches Submitted
      - The BatchList Protobuf submitted was empty and contained no Batches.
 All